BestTimesToVisit.com Logo

 culture

-Embrace the 'siesta' culture, especially outside the peak summer months.
+Embrace the Valencian siesta culture!
 Many smaller shops and some restaurants close between 2 PM and 5 PM.
-Plan your shopping or errands accordingly, and use this time to enjoy a leisurely lunch or a cool drink in a plaza.
+Plan your shopping or errands accordingly, and use this time to enjoy a leisurely lunch or a relaxed stroll.
+It's a great way to avoid the midday heat and recharge.

 money